-In publications critical of the Bible, reference is repeatedly made to one specific Bible passage about the rabbit (or hyrax in other translations).
-In the King James Translation you can read as follows:
+Critical publications refer often to one specific Bible passage about the rabbit (or hyrax in other translations).
+In the King James Translation you can read:

 And the coney, because he cheweth the cud, but divideth not the hoof; he is unclean unto you.Leviticus 11, 5 (KJV)

-Bible critics, therefore, claim that this bible passage is proof that there are errors in the Bible.
+Bible critics claim that this bible passage is a proof for errors in the Bible.
 “Coneys and rabbits are not ruminants”, they say.

 Rabbit became Hyrax

 Fact is that in the basic Hebrew text there is no mention at all of a coney or a rabbit.
 The translation error has already been corrected in more recent translations.
 Now the animal is translated as “hyrax” (Hebrew: Shaphan), a designation from South Africa.
 You can find out more about the animal in zoological works.
 And you will find out even more:

 The Hyrax is a ruminant

 In “Grzimek’s Tierleben”, a famous zoological work in Germany (Twelfth Edition, Mammals 3), which I bought specially to dispel the myth, we can read it: In a list of the animal’s characteristics, you will find the hyrax is a ruminant (page 516, 1979 edition).
 A few more explanations of the term “ruminant”: The Bible does not say “to ruminate”, but translated more precisely.
 It must mean “to bring up the chewed meat, ” which is precisely what this animal does.
 He brings up chewed and already swallowed food.
 Then he chews it again so that he can better utilize the vegetable food.
 It is interesting how alleged errors of the Bible are repeatedly brought up to feed doubts about it.